My Main Page with Links to

 Jane Piirto

-weaker than a cup of instant coffee that you forgot to pour the coffee grounds
+weaker than a cup of instant coffee you forgot to pour the coffee grounds

 into.
 Understanding Those Who Create does, however, summarize thousands